Experience-Monks/math-as-code/README.md

 ## arrows

-Arrows are sometimes used in [function notation](#function-notation).
-Here are a few other variations.
+Arrows are often used in [function notation](#function-notation).
+Here are a few other areas you might see them.

 #### material implication